Search the registry

 );

--- Reputation (materialized view, recomputed periodically)
+-- Reputation (materialized view)

 CREATE TABLE reputation (